 The results just shown demonstrate that Auto-WEKA is effective at optimizing its given objective function; however, this is not sufficient to allow us to conclude that it fits models that generalize well.
-As the number of hyperparameters of a machine learning algorithm grows, so does its potential for overfitting.
-The use of cross-validation substantially increases Auto-WEKA's robustness against overfitting, but since its hyperparameter space is much larger than that of standard classification algorithms, it is important to carefully study whether (and to what extent) overfitting poses a problem.
+As the hypothesis space of a machine learning algorithm grows, so does its potential for overfitting.
+The use of cross-validation substantially increases Auto-WEKA's robustness against overfitting, but since its hypothesis space is much larger than that of standard classification algorithms, it is important to carefully study whether (and to what extent) overfitting poses a problem.

 To evaluate generalization, we determined a combination of algorithm and hyperparameter settings A{λ} by running Auto-WEKA as before (cross-validating on the training set), trained A{λ} on the entire training set, and then evaluated the resulting model on the test set.
 The right portion of Table 4 reports the test performance obtained with all methods.
-Broadly speaking, similar trends held as for cross-validation performance: Auto-WEKA outperforms the baselines, with grid search and random search performing better than Ex-Def.
-However, the performance differences were less pronounced: grid search only yields better results than Ex-Def in 15/21cases, and random search in turn outperforms grid search in 7/21 cases.
-Auto-WEKA outperforms the baselines in 15/21cases.
-Notably, on 12 of the 13 largest datasets, Auto-WEKA outperforms our baselines; we attribute this to the fact that the risk of overfitting decreases with dataset size.
-Sometimes, Auto-WEKA's performance improvements over the other methods were substantial, with relative reductions of the test error rate exceeding 16% in 3/21 cases.
-Comparing the different Auto-WEKA variants, SMAC outperformed TPE in 14 cases, and TPE performed better than SMAC in 7.
-We note that the differences in error rate between SMAC and TPE were typically small, but in the 3 cases with a substantial gap, SMAC produced models with lower classification error.
-Finally, we note that the CASH problem can also be solved by sophisticated methods based on principles other than Bayesian optimization.
-In particular, we also evaluated the irace package [22], given the same CPU time as Auto-WEKA.
-SMAC performed better than irace in 18/21 cases with respect to cross-validation performance.
-As above, the performance differences were less pronounced for test performance, but SMAC still performed better in 13/21 cases; for the largest sets, where cross-validation performance is more correlated with test set performance, SMAC outperformed irace in 11/13 cases.
+Broadly speaking, similar trends held as for cross-validation performance: random grid search performed better than Ex-Def, and Auto-WEKA in turn outperformed random grid search.
+However, the performance differences were less pronounced: random grid search only yielded better results than Ex-Def in 9/21 cases, with 6/21 ties and 6/21 cases in which Ex-Def performed better.
+Auto-WEKA continued to outperform random grid search and Ex-Def in 15/21 cases, with 3 ties and 3 losses.
+Notably, Auto-WEKA performed best on all of the 11 largest datasets; we attribute this to the fact that the risk of overfitting decreases with dataset size.
+Sometimes, Auto-WEKA's performance improvements over the other methods were substantial, with relative reductions of the test error rate exceeding 15% in 5/21 cases.
+Comparing the different Auto-WEKA variants, SMAC outperformed TPE on 12 datasets and tied on 3, with TPE performing better on 6.
+Even when compared to the unrealistic "oracle best" Random Grid classifier (which has access to the test set!), Auto-WEKA found algorithms/hyperparameters with a smaller error on 9/21 datasets, tied on 2, and was outperformed on the remaining 10.
+For the 10 largest datasets, it performed better in 8 cases, tied in 1, and only lost in 1.

-As mentioned earlier, Auto-WEKA only used 70% of its training set during the optimization of cross-validation performance, reserving the remaining 30% for assessing the risk of overfitting.
-At any point in time, Auto-WEKA's SMBO method keeps track of its incumbent (the hyperparameter configuration with the lowest cross-validation error rate seen so far).
-After its SMBO procedure has finished, Auto-WEKA extracts a trajectory of these incumbents from it and computes their generalization performance on the withheld 30% validation data.
+As mentioned in our experimental setup, Auto-WEKA only used 70% of its training set during the optimization of cross-validation performance, reserving the remaining 30% for assessing the risk of overfitting.
+At any point in time Auto-WEKA's SMBO method keeps track of its incumbent (the hyperparameter configuration with the lowest crossvalidation error rate seen so far).
+After its SMBO method has finished, Auto-WEKA extracts a trajectory of these incumbents from it and computes their generalization performance on the withheld 30% validation data.
 It then computes the Spearman rank coefficient between the sequence of training performances (evaluated by the SMBO method through cross-validation) and this generalization performance.
 The rightmost columns in Table 4 (labelled SC) show the average correlation coefficient for each run of Auto-WEKA.
 We note a general trend: as the absolute gap between cross-validation and test performance grows, this correlation coefficient decreases.
-The German-Credit dataset is a good example where Auto-WEKA can signal that it only has low confidence in how well its chosen hyperparameters will generalize.
+The GermanCredit dataset is a good example where Auto-WEKA can signal that it only has low confidence in how well its chosen hyperparameters will generalize.
 We do note, however, that this weak signal has to be used with caution: there is no guarantee that large correlation coefficients yield a small gap and vice versa.